 A request for a central withholding agreement should be sent to the following address at least 90 days before the agreement is to take effect:

 Internal Revenue Service Chief Special Procedures Section CP:IN:D:C:C:SPS Room 3311 950 L'Enfant Plaza South, S.W.
 Washington, DC 20024

-Under many tax treaties, compensation paid to public entertainers or athletes for services performed in the United States is exempt from U.S. income tax only when the services are performed during a limited period of temporary presence in the United States and the compensation is within limits provided in the tax treaty that applies.
+Under many tax treaties, compensation paid to public entertainers or athletes for services performed in the USA is exempt from USA income tax only when the services are performed during a limited period of temporary presence in the USA and the compensation is within limits provided in the tax treaty that applies.

 Independent contractors may claim an exemption from withholding under a tax treaty by filing Form 8233.
 Employees may claim an exemption from withholding under a tax treaty by filing a statement with their employers.
 For more information, see Treaty Benefits, discussed earlier under Withholding Exemptions and Reductions.